NSuer/Visual_Interfaces_Project_2/README.md

 <!-- Explain each view of the data, the GUI, etc.  Explain how you can interact with your application, and how the views update in response to these interactions.  -->

 ### Map
-TODO Ryan TODO Caleb  - double check this and add details from level 4 goals

 The main component of our project is the map.
 The map shows the location of each seismic event.
 The map is interactive, you can zoom in and out, and you can hover over a circle to see more information about the event.
 The color of the circle represents the magnitude of the event.
 We used a sequential color scheme for the magnitude.
 This means that the lower the magnitude the lighter the color will be and the higher the magnitude the darker the color will be.
-We did this because we wanted to show the severity of the event and a sequential color scheme for a scale from 0-10 makes it easy for the use to undestand.
+We did this because we wanted to show the severity of the event and a sequential color scheme for a scale from 0-10 makes it easy for the user to undestand.

-Another part of the map is that it aniomates over time.
-We have a sliding bar, to allow the user to select a apecific month to view the seismic activity of.
+Another part of the map is that it animates over time.
+We have a sliding bar selecting a specific month to view the seismic activity of.
 We also have start and stop animation buttons and an input to choose the speed of the animation.
-The input is in milliseconds, and it controls how fast one month goes by, so the lower the number the faster the animation.
+The input is in milliseconds, and it controls how fast one month goes by, so the lower the number, the faster the animation.

+The map does not have a brush to add a filter based on geolocation, however it does respect filters set by other plots.

 TODO Ryan TODO Caleb TODO Nate - add screenshot of map
 ![image](Map.png)